robweber/vsmp-plus/INSTALL.md

 ```

+### Build FFmpeg
 Now we have to build the FFMPEG library.
 If using a NOOBS install you may already have this installed but on a base system you have to compile it yourself. __This will take a long time__.
 Be patient.

 ```
 # get out of the waveshare lib